art-emini/Reflex/plans.md

 -   [ ] Add more Particle Animations
 -   [ ] Add Particles.addForce
 -   [ ] Add circle collision detection and response
--   [ ] Add Gamepad class
--   -   [ ] Add RigidBody Movement object can be a Gamepad instance
--   -   [ ] Add full Gamepad support for RigidBody
--   [ ] Add TouchController class
--   -   [ ] Add RigidBody Movement object can be a TouchController instance
--   -   [ ] Add full TouchController support for RigidBody